m-novotny/memguard-rs/DEVLOG.md

 - [2025-09-11 10:23:00] Add test for zeroize on Box<[u8]> heap-allocated slice
 - [2025-09-16 11:13:00] Pin criterion version to avoid MSRV breakage from newer releases
 - [2025-09-18 20:15:00] Document criterion version constraint relative to MSRV
+- [2025-10-06 18:42:00] Refactor mlock tests to use helper for optional lock assertions